 Lack of change management strategy: Lack of strategy means unprepared, uneducated, and reluctant employees working between old and new systems on top of their existing workload.

-Do you have a method of user support in place?
-Does support lie at the heart of your digital user experience?
-Is there an open line of communication?
+Do you have an established user support system in place?
+Is support at the core of your digital user experience, and is there effective two-way communication?

 Resistance to change: A lack of strategy results in employee resistance to change which is both the worst-case scenario and the most common outcome of introducing new software or change processes.
 Resistance is due to factors that include: poor communication, fear of failure, and training time constraints.